-We only get breadfruit in India during Feb or March.
-It’s locally called नीरफणस or nir phanas in Marathi. it’s also called bakri chajhar in Hindi, but we go by the local name of neer phanas or breadfruit.
+We only get breadfruit in Mumbai, India during Feb or March.
+It’s locally called नीरफणस or nir phanas in Marathi.
+It’s also called bakri chajhar in Hindi, but we go by the local name of neer phanas or breadfruit.
 I mean whatever you call it, nir phanas or uru or kada chakka or l’arbre à pain or l’fruit à pain it’s still the same thing right, yummy doughy breadfruit.

 And each tree gives about 50 to 200 breadfruit, which is quite a good amount, isn’t it?
 I mean, each breadfruit weighs about a kg alone, so just think how full your kitchen will be with 100 or 200 of them.
 Makes me want to plant a breadfruit tree soon.
 Or maybe I just want to plant the tree, because it looks really nice when it’s heavy with fruit?